FreeClimbAPI/freeclimb-cli/docs/calls.md

 `freeclimb calls`
 =================

 A Call represents a voice connection between FreeClimb and a remote end point.
 This connection may be inbound (when a person calls a FreeClimb number) or outbound (when an application initiates the Call, either via the REST API or the OutDial PerCL command.
 The Calls list resource represents the set of all phone Calls made to and from an account.
-FreeClimb currently does not support direct SIP user agent endpoints.
-If you are interested in SIP trunking, please contact Support.
-A Call resource is represented by the following properties:

 * [`freeclimb calls:get CALLID`](#freeclimb-callsget-callid)
 * [`freeclimb calls:list`](#freeclimb-callslist)